-DrArmpit focuses on malodor generating bacteria in the armpits, skin, clothes, washing machines and how to counteract them.
-Few research is done in this field, as such DrArmpit is a pioneer in finding solutions towards the malodor generation.
-Since 2011, DrArmpit is hosted at CMET in Ghent University.
-From October 2016, DrArmpit is hosted at the Knight lab at the University of California San Diego.
-The research is supported by the Flemish Government, the Research Foundation – Flanders and the Belgian American Educational Foundation.
+DrArmpit focuses on the science of body odor in the armpits, skin, clothes, washing machines and novel ways to solve it.
+Few research is done in this field.
+DrArmpit is a pioneer in finding solutions against the malodor generation.
+DrArmpit is hosted at CMET in Ghent University, Belgium and Knight lab at the University of California San Diego, USA.
+The research is independent from industry and supported by the Flemish Government, Research Foundation – Flanders, Ghent University and Belgian American Educational Foundation.
 In this website you can find research updates and see what kinds of bacteria live in the armpit.

 Smelly armpits, axillary body odor or axillary osmidrosis is a condition in which an unpleasant odor emanates from the armpit region.
 This can significantly affect the subjects quality of life.
 It is moreover a taboo issue to talk about.
 It is generally not considered as a disease.
 In rare cases, axillary osmidrosis becomes a disease if it completely overpowers and interferes with the subjects life.
-Besides washing and spraying deodorants, there is not much that can be done about it.
+Besides washing and using deodorants, there is not much that can be done about it.
 Our research team is trying to find solutions for body odor.
 We are unraveling the science of body odor.